masterleros/bash-devops-libs/libs/README.md

 ## base.sh
 This is the root level source and includes all the base functions to use the GitLab Libs (i.e: importLibs)
-> **Obs:** This file will be automatically be imported by the gitlab-libs.sh execution.
+> **Obs:** This file will be automatically be imported by the devops-libs.sh execution.

 ## gcp
 This library includes different functionalities for Google Cloud Platform